 My friend, racer Dennis Kanegae was able to contact Brelsford and finally convince him to talk to me about Rayborn’s last day.

 A popular story is that the bike Rayborn was riding when he was killed disappeared after it was returned by the police.
 In reality it sat in an NZ Suzuki dealership for most of the 1970s and 1980s.
 It’s still in NZ.
 As a kid two-stroke tuner/maestro Brian Turfrey worked in the dealership and worked on the bike.
 He later went to Team Roberts, tuned for Wayne Rainey, Eddie Lawson and his friend John Kocinski.

 It’s not something Mert Lawwill will talk openly about, but the story goes that he somehow heard very early in the day that Rayborn had been killed.
 He called Rayborn’s wife asking her if it was true.
 This was the first she had heard about it.

 Bill Werner’s first job at Harley-Davidson was assembling one of Rayborn’s bikes as a corporate gift for longtime HD racing chief Dick O’Brien.
-Rayborn was Dick O’Brien’s favorite rider.
+Werner has long maintained that Rayborn was Dick O’Brien’s favorite rider.

 On 12-29 or 30, while in NZ, Brelsford was finally able to find a phone and call back to the USA.
 He called Milwaukee and spoke with his boss O’Brien.
 While the phone lines of the time made voices sound tinny and distant, when Dick O’Brien shouted GET MY MOTORCYCLE BACK IN THIS COUNTRY!
 NOW!
 Brelsford said it sounded like he was in the same room.